decretist/Dissertation/Chapter3/chapter3.md

 a statement (whether true or false) about the biography of Gratian.
 For that reason, it is the kind of evidence that must be evaluated with particular care.
 The teaching authority of the church is vested in the bishops.
-To identify Gratian as a bishop is to make a very specific kind of claim about his authority, and by extension that of the *Decretum*.
+To identify Gratian as a bishop is therefore to make a very specific kind of claim about his authority, and by extension that of the *Decretum*.
 Presumably the glossator had some reason to believe that Gratian had actually been a bishop.
 The purpose of communicating that information to the reader however appears to have been to advance an authority claim on behalf of the collection and its compiler.

 The second of the two twelfth-century statements on the authority, author, and authorship of the *Decretum* we have already encountered